valera-rozuvan/react-from-scratch/README.md

     "webpack-cli": "6.0.1",
 ```

+This project not only introduces a hello-world type starter kit, but goes on to show how to build something useful with it.
+Currently, this is a small application which generates GPG keys online.
+See it live at [gpg-keys-online.rozuvan.net](https://gpg-keys-online.rozuvan.net/).

 ## Pre-requisites

 You need [Node.js](https://nodejs.org/) version `16.x` or higher.
 Look into using [Node Version Manager](https://github.com/nvm-sh/nvm) if you aren't already using it.